Miriam L. Wallace

 Conference Panels Organized or Chaired

-Upcoming: “Emotions: Theory, Practice, Knowledge,” co-chaired with Katherine Jenson, Professor of French, MLA 2014.
+“Emotions: Theory, Practice, Knowledge,” co-chaired with Katherine Jensen, Professor of French, MLA 2014.

 “Placing Thomas Holcroft: Dramatist, Novelist, Philosopher, Political Radical,” ASECS 2009.